 For each and every condition, you will have to limit the record section to the view that you have previously created.

-The process of building this logic is fairly simple when you have only a few conditions to meet (let’s say 5 classes), but as soon as you have more variables, it becomes very complex to set up and manage, and you may need to work a an advanced form.
+The process of building this logic is fairly simple when you have only a few conditions to meet (let’s say 5 classes), but as soon as you have more variables, it becomes very complex to set up and manage, and you may need to work in an advanced form.

 Imagine that you want to change the age range of a class, or you want to make it possible for students to select multiple instruments.
 You will have to change conditions for each field in the form, as well as adding new views for each and every condition… It can become very tedious pretty quickly!